 We go through yogurt like most families go through bread.
 I make almost a gallon every week, and we just love it.
-(See What Homemade Yogurt has Done for My Family.)
-It’s so packed with goodness in many ways, both gustatorially and nutritionally.
+It’s so packed with goodness in many ways, both gustatorily and nutritionally.
 (I might have made up a word there; please forgive me!
 I just mean it’s SO tasty, right?!)

 I think yogurt is super easy to make yourself.
 You must try it.
-Check out my method for easy homemade yogurt without a yogurt maker…or if you want something even easier – although I didn’t think it possible – keep reading.
+Check out my method for easy homemade yogurt without a yogurt maker and my Instant Pot yogurt recipe…or if you want something even easier – although I didn’t think it possible – keep reading.

 Do You Get Excited About the Mail?